 To keep pace with technological development, digital forensics methods, tools, and skills must be updated regularly.
 This is important not only for combating cybercrime but also for offering accountability and recovering lost data.

-Did you found this article interesting?
+Did you find this article interesting?
 I have more for you.

-Have a look at the Information Gathering section.
-And who knows, your career as a digital forensics/cybersecurity specialist might be closer than you think.
+Have a look at the Cybersecurity section of this website.
+And who knows, your career as a digital forensics/cybersecurity specialist might be right behind the cornder.